Pradumnasaraf/Post-My-Message/README.md

 **Send a random quote to a number - `/sendquote` POST method.**

 It sends a random quote to the number provided.
 The request body should have a `"phone"` property that contains the receiver's number.
+The POST body should be in JSON format.

 ```JSON
 {